Funding through the TV licence

 The licence fee allows us to provide a wide range of TV, radio and online content, as well as developing new ways to deliver it to you.
-In addition to funding BBC programmes and services, a proportion of the licence fee contributes to the costs of rolling out broadband to the UK population and funding Welsh Language TV channel S4C and local TV channels.
+In addition to funding BBC programmes and services, a proportion of the licence fee contributed to the costs of rolling out broadband to the UK population and funds Welsh Language TV channel S4C and local TV channels.

 The licence fee allows the BBC's UK services to remain free of advertisements and independent of shareholder and political interest.

 The licence fee is supplemented by income from the activities of our three commercial subsidiaries - BBC Studios, BBC Global News and BBC Studioworks.